tarasowski/backend/_enchiridion/000_enchiridion-of-unix.md

 * While the traditionalist’s user wonders how the product will look, the UNIX developer’s user is already thinking of what to do with the working prototype.
 For the UNIX user, the iterative design process has begun.
 He and the developers are proceeding towards the Third System.

+* Seibel: Another phase of programming is optimization.
+Some people optimize things from the very beginning.
+Others like to write it one way and then worry about optimizing it later.
+What’s your approach?
+Thompson: I’ll do it as simply as possible the first time and very often that suffices for all time.
+To build a very complex algorithm for something that’s never run is just stupid.
+It’s just a waste of time.
+It’s a bug generator.
+And it makes it impossible to maintain because you’ve got to have 50 pages of math to tell the next guy what you’re actually doing.
+From Coders at Work, Ken Thompson

+* Seibel: Some people just like bumming code down to a jewel-like perfection, for it’s own sake.
+Thompson: Well, I do too, but part of that is sacrificing the algorithm for the code.
+I mean, typically a complex algorithm requires complex code.
+And I’d much rather have a simple algorithm and simple code than some big horror.
+And if there’s one thing that characterizes my code, it’s that it’s simple, choppy, and little.
+Nothing fancy.
+Anybody can read it.
+From Coders At Work, Ken Thompson

 > Unlike most systems planned in the traditional way, UNIX evolved from prototype.
 It grew out of a series of design iterations that have transformed it from a limited-use laboratory system into one called upon a tackle the most ardent tasks.

 ## Portability - Choose Portability over Efficiency